 Capas ATV Adventure is just a stone’s throw away from the tourism office.
 After signing our waivers, we proceeded to choose our ATV of choice.
 Operating an ATV is straightforward, and even kids (so long as their feet can reach the pedals) can do it.
 It only took us a minute or two to know the basics and proceeded to our destination straight away.

-As we neared the start of the trail, we were greeted by the sight of carabaos eating grass and Aeta farmers carrying their produce.
+We were greeted by the sight of carabaos eating grass and Aeta farmers carrying their crops.
 There were also children running around barefoot.

 The sight of mountains and the rugged terrain of the valley is stunning.
 It is ironic how a dreadful destruction led to this beauty.